mattischrome/console-blog/content/posts/the-garden/index.md

 - Household
 - Twenty Two
 title: The Garden
-heroImage: ../../assets/images/defaultHero.jpg
-description: Today, we transferred our Christmas tree to a new pot.
-Being root-bound as the tree was, it took
 ---
 Today, we transferred our Christmas tree to a new pot.
 Being root-bound as the tree was, it took ages to get it out of the crappy pot from the store and into the new, bigger pot.
 And I'm pretty sure it's a bit wonky, which might make the baubles a bit lopsided next Christmas.
 It looks excellent next to the new bird bath.